RAPT-Model/RAPT/README.md

 # RAPT-replication-package

-This repository contains source code that we used to perform experiment in paper titled "RAPT".
+This repository contains source code that we used to perform experiment in paper titled "A Refactoring-Aware Pre-Trained Model for Bug Localization".

 The structure of this folder is as follows：